mollie/api-documentation/source/reference/v2/balances-api/create-balance.rst

               .. type:: string
                  :required: true

-            - The type of method used to pay out the balance.
-Currently only ``bankaccount`` is supported.
+            - The default destination of automatic scheduled transfers.
+Currently only ``bank-account`` is supported.

               Possible values:

-              * ``bankaccount`` Transfer the balance amount to an external bank account.
+              * ``bank-account`` Transfer the balance amount to an external bank account.

           * - ``bankAccount``

               .. type:: string
                  :required: false

-            - Required for payout method ``bankaccount``.
+            - Required for transfer method ``bank-account``.
 The bank account number of the beneficiary the balance amount is to be transferred to.

               Currently only IBANs are accepted.